aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/13-use-tools-to-optimize-power-bi-performance.md

 ## Estimated timing: 30 minutes

-In this exercise,You will review the BPA rules, and then address specific issues found in the data model.
+In this exercise, You will review the BPA rules, and then address specific issues found in the data model.

 >**Note**: BPA is a free third-party tool that notifies you of potential modeling missteps or changes that you can make to improve your model design and performance.
 It includes recommendations for naming, user experience, and common optimizations that you can apply to improve performance.
 For more information, see [Best practice rules to improve your model's performance](https://powerbi.microsoft.com/blog/best-practice-rules-to-improve-your-models-performance/).